 • Dealer roles as leader, manager and contributor

-• High performance leadership assessment
+• High performance leadership assessment and skill building

 • Attributes of successful dealer leaders & managers